 - 33. An ADI must include a 'Regulatory Disclosures' section on its website that is easily identifiable to users.
 An ADI must publish all required prudential disclosures under this Prudential Standard in a standalone document in the Regulatory Disclosures section on the ADI's website. - 34.
-In addition, an ADI must also disclose quantitative information in a machinereadable format to facilitate the use of the data, such as in the form of a Commaseparated values (CSV) file. - 35.
+In addition, an ADI must also disclose all quantitative information in a Commaseparated values (CSV) file to facilitate use of the data.
+This file must also be made available on an ADI's 'Regulatory Disclosures' section on its website. - 35.
 An ADI must make available an archive of prudential disclosures relating to prior reporting periods for at least the past 12 months period prior to the most recent publication.
 This archive must be included in the 'Regulatory Disclosures' section on the ADI's website. - 36.
-An ADI must include information on the composition of regulatory capital, main features of regulatory capital instruments, leverage ratio, liquidity, and links between financial statements and regulatory exposures, as required under the BCBS Standard, in: - (a) an ADI's financial report; or - (b) an ADI's directors' report; or - (c) other information accompanying an ADI's financial report; or - (d) the Regulatory Disclosures section on the ADI's website, provided that the financial report, directors' report or other information accompanying the financial report includes a link to these completed disclosures. - 37.
-An ADI must present their disclosure requirements in the prescribed form; either template or table.
-Templates must be completed with quantitative data in accordance with the definitions provided.
-Tables generally relate to qualitative requirements, but quantitative information is also required in some instances.
-An
+An ADI must include information on the composition of regulatory capital, main features of regulatory capital instruments, leverage ratio, liquidity, and links between financial statements and regulatory exposures, as required under the BCBS Standard, in: - (a) an ADI's financial report; or - (b) an ADI's directors' report; or

-4 Accountable Person has the meaning given in subsection 37BA of the Banking Act.
+Accountable Person has the meaning given in subsection 37BA of the Banking Act.